unixorn/zsh-quickstart-kit/README.md

 ## Linux

 1. Switch your shell to zsh with `chsh -s /bin/zsh`
-2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems
+2. Install GNU Stow - `yum install -y stow` on Red Hat / CentOS systems, `apt-get -y install` stow on Debian / Ubuntu.
 3. Install the patched font in a valid X font path.
 Valid font paths can be listed with `xset q`: `mv YourChosenPowerlineFont.otf ~/.fonts`
 4. Update the font cache for the path the font was installed in (root privileges may be needed for updating font cache for some paths): `fc-cache -vf ~/.fonts/`